Tuesday, August 13, 2024

 Brackeen's earlier disks focus on original compositions, often played in a post-bop or free form style.
 The combination can make her music a bit challenging.
 Havin' Fun is the first album of standards that Brackeen released, and as a result, it's one of her most accessible outings.
 In the liner notes, Brackeen is upfront about why she wanted to make a more mainstream album: "There are people who think I only play very far out.
 Certain club owners act like I'm a UFO."

-No doubt Brackeen hoped that an album of standards on the mainstream Concord label would expand her audience and help convince club owners that hiring her drive customers screaming out into the streets.
+No doubt Brackeen hoped that an album of standards on the mainstream Concord label would expand her audience and help convince club owners that her music wouldn't have customers running for the door.
 Even still, jazz critic Nat Hentoff notes that: "Being Brackeen, she does, of course, transform these standards into continually intriguing, surprising and unmistakably personal forms within forms within one of the most spontaneous imaginations in all of jazz."

 Brackeen went on to record four more albums for Concord, including a couple of Brazil inspired titles, Breath Of Brazil in 1991, and Take A Chance in 1994.
 If you are new to Brackeen's music, dip your toe in the water with Havin' Fun or one of the other Concord titles before seeking out her other more "far out" disks.